Should You Buy a Rocket Espresso Machine?

 Conclusion

-Take your time, plan the full setup, and you’re far more likely to be happy with your choice.
+Take your time, plan the full setup, and you’re far more likely to end up with a machine you enjoy using every day.

 Paul Dodnessa